h2non/rocky/README.md

 ## Rationale

-Migrating systems if not a trivial thing, and even more complex if we're talking about production systems with high availability.
-Taking care about consistency and interface contract should be a promise.
+Migrating systems if not a trivial thing, and it's even more complex if we're talking about production systems with requires high availability.
+Taking care about consistency and public interface contract should be a premise in most cases.

-That's the main reason why I've created `rocky`, was mainly designed to become a part of your backend migration strategy using it as a frontend proxy server or integrated in your existent `node.js` backend.
+That's the main reason why `rocky` borns: it was mainly designed to become a crucial tool to assist during a backend migration strategy.
+You could use it as a frontend proxy server or integrated in your existent `node.js` backend.

-`rocky` will take care about HTTP routing discerning the proper traffic and forwarding/replaying accordingly to your desired backend.
+`rocky` will take care about HTTP routing discerning the traffic and forwarding/replaying it accordingly to your desired new backend.

+You can use it as well for testing/maintance proposals, for instance replaying your traffic from one enviroment to another ones.

 ## How does it works?